 - Read the article Building A Medieval Castle In Arkansas from NPR;

-- Visit the Ozark Medieval Fortress website to learn about visiting and volunteering at the castle, and to enjoy an interactive display of the castle in various stages of completion;
+- Visit the Ozark Medieval Fortress website (Link no longer available) to learn about visiting and volunteering at the castle, and to enjoy an interactive display of the castle in various stages of completion;

 - Want to check on the castle progress?
-Keep tabs on how they’re doing with the castle blog;
+Keep tabs on how they’re doing with the castle blog (Link no longer available);

 - Visit the website of Guedelon castle, the Ozark Fortress’s sister site in Burgundy, to witness the construction there, including several excellent video presentations.